bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/dev-workflow-ui.rst

 ~~~~~~~

 The cleanup page allows you to delete different type of date from the runnning engine.
-There you will see 3 checkboxes.
+There you will see 4 checkboxes.

 The first one deletes all Cases, Tasks and dependant objects of the system-db like
 documents, or custom-fields.

 The second checkbox deletes business data and its Elastic Search index.

-And the last checkbox deletes OAuth2 identity tokens which you might have collected
+The third checkbox deletes OAuth2 identity tokens which you might have collected
 by calling third-party rest services.

+And the last checkbox clears data caches like cache of a Database or
+web service request.

 |image8|